-Counterintuitive, yes, but one of the fastest and simplest way to create the experience of having more time in your life is to show up ten minutes early to every business and personal appointment.
-It sounds like a waste of time, after all, you could make one more phone call in those 10 minutes.
+Counter-intuitive, yes, but one of the fastest and simplest ways to create the experience of having more time in your life is to show up 10 minutes early to every business and personal appointment.
+It sounds like a waste of time; after all, you could make one more phone call in those 10 minutes.
 However, in this case, by doing less you gain more—more time, peace, and awareness.
 By arriving early you have time to compose your thoughts, take in the environment, and relax.
-As an experiment, try showing up ten minutes early for one week.
+As an experiment, try showing up 10 minutes early for one week.

 6. Do One Thing at a Time

 Now imagine the same situation in slow motion.
-You are working on the report, the phone rings, you STOP working and pick up the phone, you START a conversation.
+You are working on the report, and the phone rings.
+You STOP working and pick up the phone.
+You START a conversation.
 Now someone comes in with a question.
 Either you STOP the phone conversation and START a new conversation, or you STOP the interruption, complete the phone call and START the new conversation.
 You STOP that, then START the report again.
 Your life is a series of starts, changes, and stops.
 Do one thing at a time consciously and deliberately instead of pretending that you are doing three things at once.
 It is wonderfully liberating.